top of page

 Assumptions

-Account size - for basic tests I used an account of $100k (MM$), margin is periodically used (x2).
+• Account size - for basic tests, I used an account of $100k (MM$), margin is periodically used (x2).

-The portfolio of strategies using MM$ was created in Strategy Quant.
+• The portfolio of strategies using MM$ was created in Strategy Quant.

-Transaction costs and slippage were taken into account in the tests, according to a study for the Alpaca broker (see our detailed study).
-The study did not include the cost of borrowing capital on a margin account or conversely any interest earned on free capital (e.g. through daily purchase of BIL or interest received from the broker).
+• Transaction costs and slippage were taken into account in the tests, according to a study for the Alpaca broker (see our detailed study).
+The study did not include the cost of borrowing capital on a margin account or conversely, any interest earned on free capital (e.g. through daily purchase of BIL or interest received from the broker).

 Strategy in the portfolio vs. capital allocation

-Table 1.
 Source: Excerpt from Portfolio Summary spreadsheet

 Max Drawdown - the starting point

 The starting point when constructing a portfolio, in addition to selecting very good and low-correlated strategies, is the maximum acceptable drawdown for the entire portfolio.
-In the case of the above portfolio settings, it was 26.6%.
+In the case of the above portfolio settings, it was 18%.
 This Max DD was recorded in 1998.

 Interestingly, in later bear markets, the portfolio's declines were much smaller, for example:

-2000-2002 - about 22%,
+2002 - about 11%,

-2008 - about 15%,
+2010 - about 8%,

-2020 - about 5%,
+2018 - about 8%,

-2022 - about 12%.
+2022 and 2024 - about 9%.

 Historical exposure